Finalist for 2015 National Poetry Series;

 Queen’s beautifully crafted experiment is a mastery of both imagined and received poetic forms. — BOMB Magazine

 Khadijah Queen is the author of Conduit (Akashic Books 2008), Black Peculiar (Noemi Press 2011), and Fearful Beloved (Argos Books 2015).
-As part of Leslie Scalapino Award, Litmus Press published her verse play Non-Sequitur, with a full production staged off-Broadway at Theaterlab from December 10 - 20, 2015 by The Relationship.
-Individual poems and prose appear in Fence, Tin House, Buzzfeed, Hyperallergic, LitHub and widely elsewhere.
-Reviews of her work can be found in BOMB Magazine, SCOUT, Publishers Weekly, Los Angeles Review, Open Letters Monthly, The Volta, Kenyon Review, Boston Review, and other publications.
+As part of the Leslie Scalapino Award for Innovative Women Performance Writers, Litmus Press published her verse play Non-Sequitur in 2015.
+Fiona Templeton's The Relationship theater company staged a full production off-Broadway at Theaterlab NYC from December 10 - 20, 2015.
+Individual poems and prose appear in Fence, Tin House, Buzzfeed, Hyperallergic, Gulf Coast and widely elsewhere.
+Reviews of her work can be found in BOMB Magazine, SCOUT, Publishers Weekly, Los Angeles Review, Open Letters Monthly, Kenyon Review, Boston Review, and other publications.
 Her fifth book, I'm So Fine: A List of Famous Men & What I Had On was published by YesYes Books in March 2017.
-She serves as core faculty in poetry and playwriting for the new Mile-High MFA in creative writing at Regis University.
-Khadijah Queen is based in Colorado.
+Queen is currently core faculty in poetry and playwriting for the Mile-High MFA in creative writing at Regis University, and is Visiting Scholar in Creative Writing at University of Colorado, Boulder.